Table of Contents

 Learn New Skills and Techniques

 Perhaps it was the inspiration taken from other filmmakers, or maybe it’s just something that you haven’t had the chance to try, but being at home without any commissions is the perfect time to teach yourself new skills and techniques.
 There are hundreds of thousands, if not millions, of online tutorials available to teach you anything that you might want to know, from lighting techniques to After Effects.
 If you want to take it up a notch, try taking an online filmmaking course.
 Masterclass, for example, offers tons of filmmaking-related courses by the likes of Martin Scorsese, Aaron Sorkin, Samuel L. Jackson, Jodie Foster and many others.
-Other places where you can find quality courses that can help you develop new skills are Udemy, Coursera, Lynda and skillshare.
+Other places where you can find quality courses that can help you develop new skills are Udemy, Coursera, Lynda, Skillshare, or even our free courses and lessons in Artlist Academy.
 Sites are giving discounts on many of the courses, so take advantage of that.

 This is also the perfect time to broaden your horizons to things unrelated to filmmaking.
 Remember that subject you were always into but never had the time to learn because you were too busy?
 Now is the time to learn it.
 On top of the sites mentioned above, this website lists some 450 Ivy League courses in a variety of topics, from computer science and engineering to art and design FOR FREE.